 .
 But in these modern times of stress, pollution and diseases, premature graying is the order of the day.
 Nevertheless, classical symptoms such as liver spots on the skin, graying and loss of hair, diminished sight and hearing, reduced agility and memory are some of the signposts along the path of aging.

 The branch of medicine dealing with old age, called ‘Geriatrics’

 still remains an ill-defined branch of medicine.
 The fact that the elderly have a set of physical and psychological needs which are different from young or middle aged adults, was traditionally ignored.
 ‘Geriatric psychiatry’

-The discovery of antibiotics, in the latter half of the twentieth century, helped to increase the number of the elderly substantially enough to be taken seriously.
+The discovery of antibiotics and better diagnostics during the twentieth century, helped to increase the number of the elderly substantially enough to be taken seriously.
 Today older individuals comprise of an ever-expanding population

-Chronic diseases and increased mortality are often cited as the hall mark of old age.
-There is a long-standing belief that ageing and diseases are inseperable.
-However, studies have revealed that ageing is inevitable, but diseases are not.
-Nevertheless, a correlation has been observed between age and chronic diseases such as cardiovascular diseases, diabetes, cancer, arthritis, osteoporosis, alzheimer’s and dementia.
+Chronic diseases and increased mortality are often cited as the hallmark of old age.
+There is a long-standing belief that aging and diseases are inseparable.
+However, studies have revealed that aging is inevitable, but diseases are not.
+Nevertheless, a correlation has been observed between age and chronic diseases such as cardiovascular diseases, diabetes, cancer, arthritis, osteoporosis, Alzheimer’s disease and dementia.

 against, often by their own family.
 This could be because they are physically weak and need looking after or because they suffer from mental changes due to conditions such as dementia

 .
 These changes, whether physical or mental, may become a burden on the family.
 As an extreme manifestation, this discrimination against the elderly can lead to neglect and isolation and it is not uncommon for them to be totally abandoned.